-It is recognised that the identified actions and mitigations by Llais might only maintain risks at initial levels and not reduce them as anticipated due to internal factors and an ever changing external environment.
+It is recognised that the identified actions and mitigations by Llais might only maintain risks at initial levels and not reduce them as anticipated due to internal factors and an ever-changing external environment.
 It is therefore important that risk management remains an active process for the organisation, each of the risk owners and are key features at operational and management meetings.

-The risk dashboards and narrative reports will be important also in highlighting progress with identified risks and also framing new risks that might have been identified.
+The risk dashboards and narrative reports will be important also in highlighting progress with identified risks and framing new risks that might have been identified.
 They will also provide an overview of the risk profile of the organisation and where changes have occurred and whether or not identified actions have had the expected effects.

 Risk will continue to be an important feature of the Board and its committees' governance and assurance arrangements.
-The Executive Team is co-ordinating the organisational work on risk management and is building a new network of risk registers, seeking to embed active risk management in the day-to-day functions of Llais and develop enhanced reporting to the Board and its committees.
+The Executive Team is coordinating the organisational work on risk management and as reported above, is building a new network of risk registers, seeking to embed active risk management in the day-to-day functions of Llais and develop enhanced reporting to the Board and its committees.

-This will be through the organisation's operational structures and will increasingly utilise the dashboard approach and through performance monitoring and reporting via the Board Assurance Framework.
-The new Governance and Risk Manager will also have an important role in facilitating and coordinating these arrangements as they are further developed and embedded.
+Our new Governance and Risk Manager will also have an important role in facilitating and coordinating these arrangements as they are further developed and embedded.